AsheTM/AsheTM/README.md

 ### About me

 Hi there,
-My name is Haitham, and I'm a Software Engineer in Java/Javascript.
+My name is Haitham, and I'm a Angular Expert, Software Engineer Full Stack ExpressJS/NestJS & Angular and Blockchain Enthousiast (Solidity).

 ### Knowledges

 I'm currently trying to master what I know.
-And also trying to learn new stuffs new stacks related to JAVA and Javascript
+And also trying to learn new stuffs new stacks related to Javascript and Typescript.

 ### My works